 These contracts is very special to me.
 Every time I look at it, I am reminded of the sacrifices my ancestors made.
 And, I thank my cousin for holding on to the document and sharing it with me.

-These are the sugar plantation contracts for Jozimas de Braga and Maria da Conceical (de Mello) de Braga:
+This is the sugar plantation contract for Jozimas de Braga:

 Here is an example of the English translation of the original Portuguese language sugar plantation contract: Sugar Plantation Contract Example